 Hello, reders welcome to another fresh article on “textilesgreen.in” today we will discuss about what is the intermolecular forces of ch4 and its properties.

 i have made this guide to help you out.

 So, hold your seat and be with the end of guide.

 So, you could get valuable information out of it.

 Methane is a chemical compound with the chemical formula ch4. it is colourless compound.
 In ch4 ‘C’ is called carbon and ‘H’ is called hydrogen.

 the chemical compound such as ch4 (methane) is not acidic. because hydrogen is boud directly to carbon. this compound ch4 (methane) is “neutral” as pH 7.

 it is odourless, colourless, and flammable gas, it is mostly used for preparation of many organic chemical.

-ch4 intermolecular forces are London dispersion forces because it is non polar. it is not made a strongest bonds such as “hydrogen bonding “.
-Only few molecule are made hydrogen bonding. but if molecules make N-H bonds or H-O bonds. it mean that if hydrogen are bound in nitrogen or oxygen.
+the central atoms carbon has no enough electronegative to made strong intermolecular forces such as hydrogen bonds.
+Carbon is not highly electronegative atoms that made a strongest bonds such as “hydrogen bonding “.
+Only few molecule are made hydrogen bonding.
+Such as nh3, h2O. but if molecules make N-H bonds or H-O bonds. hydrogen bonds are generated between molecules but if hydrogen are directly bound in nitrogen or oxygen, fluoride.